 2. Assess Your Roof

-Another area of your home’s exterior to explore is your roof.
+Another item on your fall maintenance checklist is to look at the condition of your roof.
 Climbing up on a ladder can be dangerous (and you can even damage your shingles), so do a visual inspection from the ground.
 Look for areas where the shingles are peeling up or curling.
-If the edges are starting to turn, it’s a telltale sign your roof may be due for replacement.
+If the edges start turning up, it’s a telltale sign your roof may be due for replacement.

-Other signs you need a roof replacement include shingles that are loose or falling off.
+Other signs you need a roof replacement include missing shingles or shingles that are loose or falling off.
 Discoloration and fading are unsightly and can also indicate that your roof has aged.
-In Wisconsin, we often think that the winter is the hardest time on the roof, but summer also presents hazards.
-Hail storms, heat, humidity, and improper ventilation of your home can lead to roof problems.
+A leaky roof is an emergency–and not one you want to face in the winter.
+We often think winter is the hardest time on the roof in Wisconsin, but summer also presents hazards.
+Hailstorms, heat, humidity, and improper ventilation of your home cause serious damage and lead to roof problems that rear their ugly head during cold winters.

 Another indication that your roof has aged is to look at the runoff in your gutter.
 Do you see roofing materials like sand or asphalt pieces accumulating?
 This sediment indicates that your roof is deteriorating.
 If you notice these signs, call Weather Tight for an assessment.
-We’ll use a state-of-the-art imaging tool called RoofSnap to photograph your roof from above.
-This tool allows us to see exactly what issues you may have missed and will help us offer you an estimate for roof replacement.
+We use assessment tools to pinpoint any issues you may have with your roof and offer you a no-hassle estimate for roof replacement.

-One of the most essential exterior home maintenance tips to help you prepare for winter is to look at your windows.
-Windows aren’t only your home’s eyes, letting in light and fresh air in the summer—windows also serve a crucial insulating function in the winter.
-They keep your house warm and protected from cold weather.
+One of the most essential exterior home maintenance tips to prepare for winter is to look at your windows.
+Windows aren’t only your home’s eyes, letting in light and fresh air to beat the summer heat—windows also serve a crucial insulating function in the winter.
+They keep your house warm and protected from air leaks in the late fall and winter.

-Windows should be relatively low maintenance.
+Windows in good condition should be relatively low maintenance.
 With regular washing, your windows should stay bright and clear all year round.
-If you notice cloudiness between panes, a constantly foggy appearance, or mildew and mold growing along the window casing, it’s time to give our window replacement team a call!
+If you notice cloudiness between panes, a constantly foggy appearance, or mildew and mold growing along the window casing, call our window replacement team!
 Other indicators that your windows are failing include cracked paint and soft or damp wood anywhere around your windows (indoors or out).

 Do you get out the tape and plastic each winter to “seal up” your windows for winter?
 Believe it or not, this typical Wisconsin winter home maintenance step isn’t at all necessary if you have correctly installed windows.
 Your windows should be free of air infiltration and leaks.
 Many of our customers are shocked to find out how much energy they’re losing with leaky windows!